The Best Foods That Melt Stubborn Fat

-If you like to start your day with oatmeal, it’s time to give yourself an upgrade.
-While oatmeal is a terrific breakfast, with 8 grams of fiber and 12 grams of protein per cup, oatbran is a whole other level.
+Wondering how to lose belly fat and love handles?
+Well, if you like to start your day with oatmeal, you're on the right track.
+All you need to do is give your healthy breakfast an upgrade.
+While oatmeal is a terrific breakfast, with 8 grams of fiber and 12 grams of protein per cup, oat bran is a whole other level.
 It packs a whopping 18 grams of fiber and 20 grams of protein, for the same number of calories.
 (What's the difference between the two?
-Oatbran is made from the outer husks of the oat, while oatmeal is made from the inner portion.)
+Oat bran is made from the outer husks of the oat, while oatmeal is made from the inner portion.)
 Don't screw it up by dumping brown sugar or syrup on it.
-Low-fat milk and cinnamon are the best accompaniments.
+Low-fat milk and cinnamon are the best additions to your diet to lose love handles.
 Love oats?
-Then you'll want to bookmark these 50 Best Overnight Oats Recipes for Weight Loss!
+Try out any of these best overnight oats recipes for weight loss!

-The king of slow carbs (meaning they're digested slowly and keep you feeling fuller and energized longer), sweet potatoes were a breakfast staple for Morgan Minor, a 24-year-old firefighter from Coalinga, California, who dropped 7 pounds in her first week of Zero Belly.
-And after just 21 days, a sculpted stomach emerged—Morgan had shed four inches off her waist.
-"I had plateaued at 160 for over a month, and Zero Belly helped me lose more than ten pounds in 3 weeks!"
+The king of slow carbs (meaning they're digested slowly and keep you feeling fuller and energized longer), sweet potatoes should be a diet staple.
 Among the magic ingredients here are carotenoids, antioxidants which stabilize blood-sugar levels and lower insulin resistance, which prevents calories from being converted into fat.
 And their high vitamin profile (including A, C and B6) give you more energy to burn at the gym.
-(Lose weight—fast!—with these 55 Best Ways to Speed Up Your Metabolism!)

-To melt your love handles, look the a cereal with the most fiber and the least sugar.
-It's hard to top Shredded Wheat; with its 9 grams of fiber per serving, and zero sugar, it's one of the absolute best commercial cereal brands for people specifically looking to lose fat around their midsections.
+To melt your love handles, look for a cereal with the most fiber and the least sugar (so none of the unhealthiest cereals on the planet).
+It's hard to top a bowl of Shredded Wheat—it's packing plenty of fiber, has zero sugar, and it's one of the best commercial cereal brands for people specifically looking to lose fat around their midsections.

 Most commercially prepared soups, especially bisques and other smooth soups, have added sugar or other unsavory ingredients that will mess up your middle.
 Opt for thick, chunky soups like minestrone, which are higher in fiber and tend not to come with additional sugars.
-So enjoy a bowl—and avoid these 30 Bad Habits That Lead to a Fat Belly!
+So enjoy a bowl—and avoid these bad habits that give you belly fat!